opensafely/documentation/docs/opensafely-cli.md

 opensafely unzip outputs/input.csv.gz
 ```

-This will place a decpressed `output/input.csv` file you can view as normal.
+This will create a decompressed `output/input.csv` file you can view as normal.

 ### Managing Resources